The best chamois cream 2025 and how to use it

 Reasons to avoid

-Muc Off is better known for its bike cleaning formulas and tools, but some years ago it also entered the 'athlete care' market with a range of rather lovely lotions and potions.
-This chamois cream takes its "luxury" name from the addition of a range of extras - including Aloe Vera, Witch Hazel, Shea Butter and Sunflower Oil.
+Muc-Off is better known for its bike cleaning formulas and tools, but some years ago it also entered the 'athlete care' market with a range of rather lovely lotions and potions.
+This chamois cream takes its 'luxury' name from the addition of a range of extras - including aloe vera, witch hazel, shea butter and sunflower oil.
 These all condition skin, keeping you comfortable.

-This chamois cream does provide a mild cooling function - but we found it's not in any way jarring and certainly didn't make our tester feel chilly, in the way the Assos cream did.
+This chamois cream does provide a mild cooling function - but we found it's not in any way jarring and certainly didn't make our tester feel chilly in the way the Assos cream did.
 It is antibacterial, to keep infections at bay.

 Again, it comes in a tub - so it's best to dip once, and keep it to yourself - though, there are travel sachets available.

-3. Udderly Smooth Chamois / Anti-Chaffing Cream
+3. Udderly Smooth Chamois / Anti-Chafing Cream

 Our expert review: